kahlil/hitch-hikers-guide/slides/4getting-the-soul-of-the-code.md

 Note:
 Henning

-Frameworks are not mythical beings born in some distant nebula, they are the hard work of people.
-Developers like you!
-They are part of a community that are most likely interested in helping you.
-So ask for help on Slack, Discourse, IRC or whatever channel the framework uses.
+- fw not mytical
+- built by people
+- part of community
+- ask for help
-In many cases there is very good access directly to the core team members.
+- good access to core

-HELP: What else to say about this?